Expert medical and surgical care in Thailand

 When Will You See Final Results?

-Bleeding improvement is immediate.
 Pressure symptoms resolve within days as swelling settles.
+Heavy bleeding improves from your first period after surgery rather than immediately.
 The uterine wall continues to heal and strengthen for three to six months.
 The optimal timeline for attempting conception is discussed if fertility is a goal.

 Risks and Safety of Fibroid Removal